wix-incubator/amazon-live-video-streamer/README.md

 Once above steps are completed, instances need to be updated because only new instances will contain updated image:

 - Go to AWS console and into Elastic Container Service.
-- Select Recorder cluster, go to "Instances" tab ans select option to drain all instances.
+- Select Recorder cluster, go to "Instances" tab and select option to drain all instances.
 This should wait for instances to complete tasks and prevent them from accepting new ones.
 Auto-scaling mechanism should launch new instances to compensate for drained ones.
 New instances will contain updated docker image.
 - Once instances are drained, they can be terminated by going to AWS console and into EC2 service.
 There you will find "instances" section.
 After selecting drained instances - there is an option above the table to terminate them.

 Be careful - do not terminate instances which do not belong to recording service.
 Also, do not terminate instances which are still running tasks.